 To further our mission of helping developing writers of fantasy, science fiction, and horror, we have taken the techniques that are so effective at the workshop and adapted them to create online classes.
 We've worked very hard to ensure that our online classes are of the same quality and caliber as our in-person workshop and that they deserve to carry the name of Odyssey.

 Odyssey's online classes are rigorous and demanding, giving you the most for your time and effort.
-You should not apply unless you are ready to hear about the weaknesses in your writing and ready to work to overcome them.
+You should not apply unless you are ready to learn and practice new techniques, hear about the weaknesses in your writing, and work to overcome those weaknesses.
 Classes provide a supportive yet challenging, energizing atmosphere.
 Taking one of our online classes is a great way to focus on your writing, giving it the time and attention it needs.
 Each class is focused on a particular element of fiction writing and is designed for writers at a particular skill level.

-Taking one of Odyssey's online classes is not equivalent to attending the Odyssey workshop, and should not in any way be considered a substitute.
+Taking one of Odyssey's online classes is not equivalent to attending the Odyssey workshop.
 There is no substitute for devoting yourself solely to your writing for six weeks, with the focus, intensity, group bonding, and extended, directed study such an in-person experience involves.

 But writers can improve through many different experiences.
 Odyssey's online classes will provide you with valuable tools and techniques and will guide you as you practice using them.
 We'll study some of the most beautiful and powerful writing in the field to gain understanding of what these tools can do when wielded with skill.
 We'll also discuss the common failings of developing writers and explain how to avoid those pitfalls.
 Classes will also provide you with new insights into the writing process and into your writing in particular, through detailed feedback.

 - Lectures and discussions: Lectures and discussions are scheduled for particular times, and students are expected to attend all of them at the scheduled times.
 Students receive access to these sessions through GoToMeeting.com.
-At class time, you call the class phone number and go to the appropriate Web site (no GoToMeeting account is required).
-The instructor will be live on the other end of the phone, giving the lecture, and your computer screen will become the instructor's blackboard, where various examples and notes will be displayed.
+At class time, you call the class phone number or plug in your USB headset and go to the appropriate Web site (no GoToMeeting account is required).
+You will see and hear the instructor live, giving the lecture, and your computer screen will become the instructor's blackboard, where various examples and notes will be displayed.

-By clicking on the appropriate icon, you can raise your hand, use the phone to ask a question, and listen to the questions of other students, who are all on the same conference call.
+By clicking on the appropriate icon, you can raise your hand.
+You can also verbally ask a question and listen to the questions of other students.

 Some sessions will involve more discussion, with students commenting on their experiences with the assigned work.
 You can get to know your classmates and form supportive friendships.